playframework/play-generated-docs/manual/releases/release26/Highlights26.md

 logger.info("some info message")(MarkerContext(someMarker))
 ```

 This opens the door for implicit markers to be passed for logging in several statements, which makes adding context to logging much easier without resorting to MDC.
-In particular, see what you can do with the [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder#event-specific-custom-fields):
+For example, using [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder#loggingevent_custom_event) and an [implicit conversion chain](http://docs.scala-lang.org/tutorials/FAQ/chaining-implicits.html), request information can be encoded into logging statements automatically:

 @[logging-request-context-trait](../../working/scalaGuide/main/logging/code/ScalaLoggingSpec.scala)